scotws/tinkasm/docs/MANUAL.md

 It is assumed that branches will always be given a label, not the relative offset.
 There is in fact currently no way to pass on such offset.

+The characters `(` and `)` are reserved for future use.
+The program will abort if it finds them outside of a comment.

 ## Macros

-The macro system of TinkAsm is currently very primitive.
+The macro system of TinkAsm is in its first stage.
 Macros do not accept parameters and cannot reference other macros.

 To define a macro, use the directive `.macro` followed by the name string of the